Axway/platform-management-docs/content/en/docs/getting_started_with_amplify_platform_management/sign_up.md

 ---
 title: Sign up
 linkTitle: Sign up
-description: How to sign up for a Platform account.
 weight: 10
 date: 2021-08-12
 ---

-To sign up for access to the Amplify API Management Platform and to create an {{% variables/platform_prod_name %}} account:
+You must sign up and create an account for access to the Amplify API Management Platform.

+To create your account:

 1. Navigate to [https://platform.axway.com](https://platform.axway.com/).
 If this is your initial visit to [https://platform.axway.com](https://platform.axway.com/), the Amplify API Management Platform overview page is displayed.